jage/elk/README.md

     https://github.com/jage/elk

 elk uses rspec and webmock for testing, do a `bundle install` for all the development requirements.
+Test specs with  `bundle exec rake spec`.

 ## Usage